vicleeee/CourseProject/README.md

 Stage 1 By Nov 29
 test.py

+First we
+Then we  convert all the words into lower cases and remove punctuations and stop words.
 In vocab.txt we write vocabulary appearance based on reviews.
 If a word appears in several times in the same review, it would only be counted as once.
 We then filtered out words that have less than ten occurences.